Teen Bata Teen

 Teen Bata Teen (or 3 Bata 3) (تین بٹا تین Lit: Three divided by Three) was a 1995 Pakistani comedy-drama sitcom which was written by Adeel Hashmi and directed by Jawad Bashir.
 It was the first television sitcom of Pakistan.
 It was aired on Pakistan Television Corporation (PTV One, now PTV Home).

 Overview

-Teen Bata Teen was aired in 1995 on PTV Home and it starred Ali Tahir, Adeel Hashmi, Faisal Qureshi, Mira Hashmi, Wajiha Tahir and Fatima.
+Teen Bata Teen was aired in 1995 on PTV Home and starred Ali Tahir, Adeel Hashmi, Faisal Qureshi, Mira Hashmi, Wajeeha Tahir and Fatima.
 This sitcom, featuring a trio of roommates, became very popular and was also named as the first television sitcom aired in Pakistan.